impostorsguides/impostorsguides.github.io/rbenv/part-1/1-i-content.md

     ;;
 ```

+- Any other arg is simply ignored by this `if`-block, since there is no `* )` default clause in the case statement.

-This part of the `case` statement is only triggered if the arg includes a `/`.
+The 2nd clause is only triggered if the arg includes a `/`.
 For example, if it takes the form of `path/to/filename`.
 We further know this case statement is concerned with filenames, because it performs the check `if [ -f "$arg" ]; then` to see if the arg corresponds to a file.

 But why do we care whether we have a `path/to/` before `filename`?